jchristn/SuperSimpleTcp/README.md

 - Minor breaking change for clarity
 - ```ClientConnectedEventArgs``` and ```ClientDisconnectedEventArgs``` are now ```ConnectionEventArgs```

+## Special Thanks

+A special thanks to the community of people that have contributed to or otherwise improved this project!

+@tinohager @u1035 @cmeeren @tinohager @pha3z @opnop @kopkarmecoindo @simonhaines @matt1tk @lukeacat @exergist @maynardsi @sector13371

 ## Help or Feedback

 Need help or have feedback?
 Please file an issue here!